RozhakXD/Fb-Crack/README.md

 - **Crack User from Likes**: Target users based on their activity, specifically the posts they’ve liked.
 This method can be more effective in certain situations, especially when dealing with active accounts.
 - **Exit the Tool**: This option allows you to safely exit the tool once you’ve completed your tasks.

-This version breaks down the features in a way that’s easy to understand and highlights the specific functions of each option, making it more engaging and informative.
+This version simplifies the features into an easily understandable format, clearly showcasing the specific functions of each option, making it both engaging and informative.

 ## Installation